 Report and Recommendations on Organic Farming.
 USDA, Washington, DC.)

 Introduction: It is timely now to review the status of organic agriculture, especially for those of us old enough to have observed or participated in the 1960s/1970s "Green Revolution" in many developing countries.
-As Lester Brown explained in Seeds of Change: The Green Revolution and Development in the 1970s (2), US government policy emphasis shifted in 1965 from direct food aid for developing countries to more active assistance to these countries in developing their own food production capacities.
+As Lester Brown explained, US government policy emphasis shifted in 1965 from direct food aid for developing countries to more active assistance to these countries in developing their own food production capacities.
 The dramatic changes in farming practices and in cereal output per hectare soon became known as the "Green Revolution."

 Productivity Growth and Sustainability in Post Green Revolution Agriculture: The Case of the Indian and Pakistan Punjabs - Rinku Murgai, Mubarik Ali and Derek Byerlee